 Why we picked the Jeep Wrangler:

 Most convertible SUVs are weird.
-The Range Rover Evoque convertible, Nissan Murano CrossCabriolet, and Mercedes-Maybach G650 Landaulet are all questionable propositions at best, but the Jeep Wrangler is a convertible SUV that actually makes sense.
-It remains one of the few SUVs with serious off-road capability, and being able to put the roof down just adds to the experience.
+The Range Rover Evoque convertible, the now-retired Nissan Murano CrossCabriolet, and the limited-edition Mercedes-Maybach G650 Landaulet are all questionable propositions at best, but the Jeep Wrangler is a convertible SUV that actually makes sense.
+It’s one of the few SUVs left with serious off-road capability, and being able to put the roof down just adds to the experience.

 The Wrangler isn’t the traditional kind of convertible.
 It’s not a compact roadster or an elegant luxury barge, and it doesn’t stop with a folding roof.
 You can also fold the windshield and remove the doors for a true open-air experience.
-The Wrangler Unlimited model is also the only four-door convertible currently sold in the U.S.
+The Gladiator pickup — which shares many of its mechanical components with the Wrangler Unlimited — offers the same wind-in-your-hair experience with, as a bonus, a cargo box.

 This Jeep can also go where few vehicles can.
 Its four-wheel drive system, beefy suspension, and short overhangs make the Wrangler an off-road athlete, exactly what you’d expect from the car with the closest ties to the original World War II-era Jeeps.